supillai/k8s-cluster-setup-using-ansible/README.md

   Now if you try 'ip a', it should list the static ip addess you specified associated with enp0s8 adapter.
 If you want your node to have internet access, make sure you chose default NAT adapter as primary network adapter and host-only adapter as the second one.
 This way your host can SSH into your VM via private ip address you specified and VM can access the internet using NAT adapter

 #### Warning about bridge adapters
-If you use bridge adapter and host using wifi, then it is possible ip adddreesses of the host will change after reboot which brokes the cluster networking.
+If you use bridge adapter and host using wifi, then it is possible ip addresses of the host will change after reboot which brokes the cluster networking.

 ### Configure SSH
 Configure SSH access with the keypair, place the public key into the ~/.ssh/authorized_keys file for the user in each of the nodes and controlplane node.
 This is needed as by default Ansible uses SSH keys to connect to remote machines.
 More information about setting up SSH keys can be found here https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys#generating-and-working-with-ssh-keys